microsoft/cobalt/docs/GETTING_STARTED_ADD_PAT_OWNER.md

 5. **Keep the templates relevant to your enterprise patterns**

-    The goal of this step is to continue efforts removing Cobalt Template directories that users have no interest in deploying.
+    The goal of this step is to continue efforts removing Cobalt Infrastructure Template directories that users have no interest in deploying.

     * Open the project from your favorite IDE and navigate to infrastructure templates `./infra/templates` directory.
     * Manually delete template directories not needed for your enterprise.
 (Do not delete 'backend-state-setup' template!
 We also recommended keeping the 'az-hello-world' template as a starter template.)